 Stewart helped lead the Huskies back to the dominance they had experienced when Sue Bird and Diana Taurasi played in Storrs.
 The four-peat by the Huskies announced to the world that the program was back and that they are still as dominant as ever.
 Even today, Stewart is considered one of the best Women's College Basketball players of all-time and a member of one of the best NCAA Women's teams in the history of the game.

 Breanna Stewart was the first overall pick in the 2016 WNBA Draft by the Seattle Storm, fourteen years after the Storm took Sue Bird first overall out of UConn.
 Before her first game, she signed an endorsement deal with Nike.

 The American professional basketball player carried her success from UConn to the WNBA, where she became one of the league's top players.

 Here is just a sampling of what she's accomplished in her professional career so far:

 — WNBA Rookie of the Year (2016)

 — WNBA All-Rookie Team (2016)

 — All-WNBA Second Team (2016)

-Stewart missed the entire 2019 WNBA season due to a torn Achilles suffered in the 2019 EuroLeague Women’s Final while playing for the Russian based Dynamo Kursk.
+Stewart missed the 2019 WNBA season due to a torn Achilles suffered in the 2019 EuroLeague Women's Final while playing for the Russian-based Dynamo Kursk.
 The WNBA made her a paid ambassador for the season, establishing her as the first active player to do so.
 She earned slightly more in that role than as a player.

-According to Spotrac, Breanna’s new two-year, $375,500 contract kicks in at the beginning of the 2020-21 season.
-She’ll make an average of $187,750, a large increase in salary thanks to the Women’s National Basketball Association’s new Collective Bargaining Agreement established in January 2020.
+According to Spotrac, Breanna's two-year, $375,500 contract kicked in at the beginning of the 2020 season.
+She's making an annual average salary of $187,750, a significant wage increase thanks to the Women's National Basketball Association's new Collective Bargaining Agreement established in January 2020.